Tragic faces of the deadly US flu outbreak

 Eli Snook, 5

-Eli Snook's parents didn't want to take any risks when their 5-year-old son starting showing symptoms of the flu.
+Eli Snook's parents didn't want to take any risks when their 5-year-old son spiked a high fever and showed other signs of the flu.

-The took him to an emergency room in Marietta, Ga., where a doctor prescribed him Tamiflu, his parents told WSB-TV.
+They took him to an urgent care center in Marietta, Ga., where a doctor gave him antibiotics and prescribed him Tamiflu, his parents told WSB-TV.

 After spending about a week resting and taking his medication, Snook appeared to be better and his parents took him back to day care.
-Three days later, they were asked to pick him up early because he had a 101 degree fever.
+Three days later, on Jan.
+27, they were asked to pick him up early because he had a temperature of 101 degrees.

+They brought him back to the walk-in clinic.
+Doctors ran some more tests and confirmed he tested negative for the flu.
+They told his parents they were concerned about a rash they noticed across his body, CBS News reports.

-Doctors told Snook's parents the flu weakened his immune system and a virus "quickly attacked" his body, WSB-TV reports.
+Doctors told Snook's parents the flu weakened his immune system and a virus "quickly attacked" his brain.

-"He passed away...due to a random infection that spread rapidly to his brain," a friend of the family explained in a post on a GoFundMe page to raise money for the boy's funeral expenses.
-"While he was in the best care at Childrens Hospital they could not stop his brain from swelling."
+"We prayed for a miracle," Snook's father, Aaron, told WSB-TV.
+"He got an infection in the brain.
+His brain swelled past the point of no return, and he went brain dead."

+"It was a shock to me.
+It was shock," Snook's mother, Leota, added.

 Kevin Baynes Jr., 7